Charge trap flash: Charge trapping NAND – Samsung and others

 Samsung Electronics in 2006 disclosed its research into the use of Charge Trapping Flash to allow continued scaling of NAND technology using cell structures similar to the planar structures in use at that time.
 The technology depends on a SONOS (silicon–oxide–nitride–oxide–silicon) or MONOS (metal-ONOS) capacitor structure, storing the information in charge traps in the nitride layer.

-Samsung disclosed two cell structures: TANOS (Titanium, Alumina, Nitride, Oxide, Silicon) for 40 nm, where researchers believed that the existing 3D cap structure (described in detail later in this article) could not be manufactured, and THNOS, in which the aluminum oxide would be replaced with an undisclosed high-k dielectric material.
-The high-k material was expected to yield longer retention times than the aluminum oxide structure.
+Samsung disclosed two cell structures: TANOS (Titanium, Alumina, Nitride, Oxide, Silicon) for 40 nm, where researchers believed that the existing 3D cap structure (described in detail later in this article) could not be manufactured, and THNOS, in which the aluminum oxide would be replaced with an undisclosed high-κ dielectric material.
+The high-κ material was expected to yield longer retention times than the aluminum oxide structure.

 In a cap structure the control gate is extended to form a barrier between adjacent floating gates in a conventional floating gate cell.

 Over the following five years many device designers found ways to push the cap structure to increasingly tighter process geometries, successfully producing NAND at the 30 nm node with this approach.

 Charge trapping is still viewed as a future technology for NAND flash, but it is being considered more for vertical structures than for planar cells.